brutheg/brutheg.github.io/_pages/about.md

   - /about.html
 ---

 I am currently on a research gap year at ENS Paris-Saclay.
 Before joining ENS, I completed my first year of a master's degree in mathematics at Gustave Eiffel University.
-I also hold bachelor's degrees in both mathematics and computer science from the same university.
+I also hold bachelor's degrees in both mathematics and computer science from the same university. [(Full CV)](https://brutheg.github.io/files/SOUTARSON_Bruny_CV.pdf)

 My research interests include signal processing and computer vision, with potential applications in the medical field.
 Specifically, I aim to use AI to better understand the functioning of the human brain.